Codeception/codeception.github.com/_posts/2013-07-24-testing-wordpress-plugins.markdown

 ?>
 {% endhighlight %}

 This PHP code is written in the way you would describe your actions while you are testing a plugin.
-So how would you test it?
+What we will actually try to check?
 Let's define a scenario:

 * enter a site
 * go to "submit posts" page